-481 Air Tran sportation 20
+481 Air Transportation20

 Personal property includes most airplanes, helicopters (rotorcraft) and aircraft have a life of 20 years.
 There are some exceptions, which are itemized below.

 Itemized Itemized Equipment

-Kit built Ai ircraft 15
+Kit built Ai rcraft 15

 Gliders 15

-Hot Air Ba alloons 15
+Hot Air Ba ılloons 15

 Experimer ntal Aircraft 15

 482 Rail Trai nsportation 20

 482112 Short Line Railroads

 Itemized Equipment

 Railroad Rolling Stock 20

-483 Water Tı ransportation 20
+483 Water Ti ransportation 20

-property used in providing inland water transportation of passorivers, or intracoastal waterways. engers and/or cargo
+property used in providing inland water transportation of passifivers, or intracoastal waterways. engers and/or cargo

 484 Truck T ransportation 10

-Itemized d Equipment
+Itemized l Equipment

-Light Truc :ks 7
+Light Truc ks 7

-General fr reight Trucks 10
+General fr eight Trucks 10

 Tractor-tra ailers 10

-485 Transit a and Ground Passenger Transportation 10
+485 Transit and Ground Passenger Transportation

 Personal property includes equipment used in Transit and Ground Passenge Transportation.
 This industry includes a variety of passenger transportation activities, such as urban transit systems; chartered bus, school bus, and interurban bus transportation and taxis.

-Itemized d Equipment
+Itemized l Equipment

 Buses 15

-Automobil les, unlicensed 7
+Automobil es, unlicensed 7

-NAICS Industry Code Life in Veers 492 Description Couriers and Messengers Life in Years 172 Personal property used in the provision of intercity and/or local delivery of articles can be described as those that may be handled by one persor special equipment.
-Messengers, which usually deliver within a metropolitan area, may use bicycle, foot, small truck, or van. parcels.
-These without using 493 Warehousing and Storage 15 Personal property used in operating warehousing and storage{XE "storag general merchandise, refrigerated goods, and other warehouse prestablishments provide facilities to store goods.
-They do not sell the goods to oducts.
-These 51 INFO ORMATION classified a arposes of this manual, the following descriptions apply only to those items as Personal Property.
-The designated life does not apply to Real Property of converted to Real Property.
-511 Publishing Industries 15 Personal property used in the publishing of newspapers, magazines, other pooks, as well as directory and mailing list and software publishing. periodicals, and 512 Motion Picture Production & Sound Recording 7 Personal property used in the production and/or distribution of motion p television programs, or commercials; in the exhibition of motion pictures; or of postproduction and related services.
-Sound recording machinery and equin producing and distributing musical recordings, in publishing music, or in precording and related services. in the provision uipment is used 512131 Motion Picture Theaters 15 Includes projection equipment, furniture and trade fixtures.
-515 Broadcasting and Telecommunications So ee Categories 51511 Radio Broadcasting 10 Personal property used in broadcasting audio signals.
-These establishment broadcasting studios and facilities for the transmission of aural programm the public, to affiliates, or to subscribers.
-In recognition of the FCC change digital broadcasting equipment in radio, television, and cable industri equipment MAY be valued using a seven-year life.
-All other equipment willife indicated.
-The assessor will still be responsible for measuring obsolesce ning by radio to from analog to ies, all analog Il remain at the
+NAICS Industry

+Code Description Life in Years

+492 Couriers and Messengers

+Personal property used in the provision of intercity and/or local delivery of parcels.
+These articles can be described as those that may be handled by one person without using special equipment.
+Messengers, which usually deliver within a metropolitan or single urban area, may use bicycle, foot, small truck, or van.

+493 Warehousing and Storage

+Personal property used in operating warehousing and storage{XE "storage:} facilities for general merchandise, refrigerated goods, and other warehouse products.
+These establishments provide facilities to store goods.
+They do not sell the goods they handle.

+51 INFO RMATION

+- ·

+2 2 oses of this manual, the following descriptions apply only to those items which can be Personal Property.
+The designated life does not apply to Real Property or fixtures which

+have been co onverted to Real Property

+511 Publishing Industries

+Personal property used in the publishing of newspapers, magazines, other periodicals, and books, as well as directory and mailing list and software publishing.

+512 Motion Picture Production & Sound Recording7

+Personal property used in the production and/or distribution of motion pictures, videos, television programs, or commercials; in the exhibition of motion pictures; or in the provision of postproduction and related services.
+Sound recording machinery and equipment is used in producing and distributing musical recordings, in publishing music, or in providing sound recording and related services.

+512131 Motion Picture Theaters

+Includes projection equipment, furniture and trade fixtures.

+515 Broadcasting and Telecommunications See Categories

+51511 Radio Broadcasting

+Personal property used in broadcasting audio signals.
+These establishments operate radio broadcasting studios and facilities for the transmission of aural programming by radio to the public, to affiliates, or to subscribers.
+In recognition of the FCC change from analog to digital broadcasting equipment in radio, television, and cable industries, all analog

+equipment MAY be valued using a seven-year life.
+All other equipment will remain at the life indicated.
+The assessor will still be responsible for measuring obsolescence if any.